 Amended by No I 2 of the FA of 5 Oct.
 1984, in force since 1 Jan.
 1988 (AS 1986 122 153 Art.
 1; BBI 1979 II 1191).

-210
+In the case of compulsory purchase, the time at which the loss occurs is determined according to federal and cantonal compulsory purchase law

-D. Judicial measures I. Where the owner cannot be found If the owner recorded in the land register cannot be identified, if his or her address is unknown or if the name or address of one or more of his or her heirs is unknown, the court may on application order the required measures.

-$^2$ The court may in particular appoint a representative.
+D. Judicial measures I. Where the owner cannot be found

+- If the owner recorded in the land register cannot be identified, if his or her address is unknown or if the name or address of one or more of his or her heirs is unknown, the court may on application order the required measures. - The court may in particular appoint a representative.
 On application, it shall stipulate the extent of the powers of representation.
-Unless it stipulates otherwise, such powers shall be limited to measures to maintain the property.

-The following may apply for measures to be ordered:

-- 1. any person with a legitimate interest; - 2. the land register at the location of the immovable property.

-The ordering of measures does not interrupt the period required to obtain extraordinary adverse possession.
+Unless it stipulates otherwise, such powers shall be limited to measures to maintain the property. - The following may apply for measures to be ordered: - any person with a legitimate interest; - 2. the land register at the location of the immovable property. - The ordering of measures does not interrupt the period required to obtain extraordinary adverse possession.